albetaCOM/esphaier/README.md

   # Known issues

-- The current temperature is not well reported.
-It always report 28ºC
+- ~~The current temperature is not well reported.
+It always report 28ºC~~ -> Thanks to @instalator this issue is solved.

 - When setting the mode to Cool through the remote control it is getting as it is in auto instead of cool.